sagacorp/yii2-queue-azure-bus-service/README.md

             'serviceBusNamespace' => 'your service bus namespace',
-            'sharedAccessKey'     => 'your shared access key to access the service bus queue', 'sharedAccessKeyName' => 'your shared access key name', 'queue'               => 'the name of your Aruez Service Bus queue', ],
+            'sharedAccessKey'     => 'your shared access key to access the service bus queue', 'sharedAccessKeyName' => 'your shared access key name', 'queue'               => 'the name of your Azure Service Bus default queue', ],
     ]
 ];